 Seeing the home you’re trying to flip destroyed by a flood or other disaster can be a risk you may not want to take.

 Like a good real estate agent, it can pay as a flipper to know an area inside and out.
 Dolan recommends focusing on one area where you want to flip houses, called a farm area, and learn everything you can about the real estate market within it.

 “I wouldn’t know much about a market outside my farm area, but inside my farm area I know the potential value of a house and the rehab costs I’ll incur to obtain that value like the back of my hand,” Dolan says.

 She’ll know the average days on market, the schools and the value drop lines — the price of two homes two blocks away that can have significantly different values based on school boundaries or changing subdivisions, for example.

 If the “HGTV Effect” has you thinking buying and flipping homes is easy, the skill of focusing on a geographic area can help make doing the enormous amount of research required easier.

-“Finding properties that are good candidates for a fix and flip is very challenging and requires a lot of research,” says Kevin Deselmes, a real estate agent at RE/MAX Alliance in Golden, Colo.
+“Finding properties that are good candidates for a fix and flip is very challenging and requires a lot of research,” says Kevin Deselms, a real estate agent at RE/MAX Alliance in Golden, Colo.
 “Many times, an inexperienced buyer will purchase a property in a less than desirable area, where the surrounding homes are older and not updated.

 “When they spend a bunch of money turning that home into the best one in the neighborhood, they soon discover that the surrounding property values have a serious negative impact on their return investment because people simply won’t offer more than what the nearby comparable properties support, such as price.”

-“Watching television shows about fixing and flipping properties should not be considered an education about the process,” Deselmes says.
+“Watching television shows about fixing and flipping properties should not be considered an education about the process,” Deselms says.
 “It’s a challenging endeavor that can yield big rewards, but it can also end up costing inexperienced people a lot of money.”